 7. Results of the GRE exam

-Results from the General Test are required of all applicants.
+Results from the General Test are typically required of all applicants.
 The Biology Subject Test is not required.
 Unofficial copies of results are acceptable initially.

-8. Results of the TOEFL (if required)
+8. Results of the TOEFL for some international students

 Teaching and Research Assistantships, including stipends and tuition, are available to support students admitted to the graduate programs.
 Individual faculty should be contacted for possible support from grant funds.
 Summer and scholarship support is often available as well.